StrykerDelkar/frozen-hell/README.md

 I configured many things to my own style and wishes.
 I chose orange as a base colour, but you can put in whatever you like, of course.
 Any custom config files will be uploaded to this repo.

+# i3 config

+Be careful before using my i3 config.
+To be still able to do anything you should first edit the preferred applications to be those you personally like to use, and have them installed.
+Else the keyboard shortcuts won't be effective (especially terminal and file browser), potentially ending in a softlock, where you cannot correct this from within your system.